-In Q1 2020, CNP reported a net outflow of €1.3 billion for its French savings and pension business driven by outflows on traditional savings products (negative €1.6 billion net flow) only partly offset by inflows on unit-linked contracts (positive €0.3 billion) impacted by the fall in equity market.
+In 9M 2020, CNP reported a net outflow of €4.8 billion for its French savings and pension business driven by outflows on traditional savings products (negative €5.7 billion net flow) only partly offset by inflows on unit-linked contracts (positive €0.9 billion) impacted by the fall in equity market.

-Outflows reported in the first quarter will have very limited impacts on the group's profits.
+Outflows will have very limited impacts on the group's profits.
 Nonetheless, they illustrate CNP's challenge in increasing unit-linked sales in France and in transforming its business toward a less interest rate sensitive product portfolio.

-CNP's profitability will also be affected by a number of exceptional payments in 2020 such as extra contractual payments to support financially vulnerable policyholders and childcare costs (estimated negative impact on profitability of €50 million) as well as contribution to the solidarity fund set up by the government (€24 million).
+CNP's profitability will also be affected by a number of exceptional payments in 2020 such as extra contractual payments to support financially vulnerable policyholders and childcare costs (estimated negative impact on profitability of €50 million) as well as contribution to the solidarity fund set up by the government (€25 million).
+Finally, CNP's investment income will also decline given the drop in interest rates and lower dividends received on the equity portfolio.